Differentiating Student Feedbacks for Knowledge Tracing: methodology

 \subsection{Rebalancing Discriminative Responses}

-In KT tasks, the training objective is usually to optimize the binary cross entropy between the predicted response correctness $\hat{a}_{u, t}^{kt}$ and the ground-truth $a_{u, t}$:
+In KT tasks, the usual training objective is to optimize the binary cross-entropy loss between the predicted response correctness $\hat{a}^u_{i}$ and the ground-truth $a^u_{i}$:

-For convenience, we omit the average operation notation in loss functions, similarly hereinafter.
+For simplicity, we omit the average operation notation, and we do the same hereafter.

-However, according to our previous analysis, KT models should give more focus on discriminative responses, so we leverage a loss reweighting technique to assign each response's loss term with a new weight:
+However, as we have analyzed before, KT models should focus more on discriminative responses to improve knowledge tracing quality.
+To achieve this, we employ a loss reweighting technique that assigns each response's loss term a new weight $w_i^u$, which is formulated as

-where the new weight $w_{u, t}$ is calculated by the discrimination scores $\delta_{u, t}$, and $\hat{a}^{kt}_{u, t}$ is the predicted KT score by Equation~\ref{eq:kt-pre} of user $u$ at time $t$.
-To generate $w_{u, t}$, we firstly reform Equation~\ref{eq:disc} based on the question tendency score and ground-truth correctness label as follows:
+This weight is discrimination-aware and gives high weights to discriminative responses.
+Therefore, we first extract the correctness tendency score $\hat{b}_i^u$ of $q_i^u$ from the correctness tendency estimator and then obtain the discrimination score of $r_i^u$ by reformulating Equation~\ref{eq:disc_prob} as